dimagi/dimagi_lake/README.md

         - https://spark.apache.org/docs/latest/spark-standalone.html#high-availability

 12. What is the storage layer we are using?
     - Right now we have decided to move forward with AWS S3.
 But, the decision depends on the cloud we are using and the object storage it is providing.
-You can use following benchmark to see if you want to use hadoop or CSP provided Storage:
+You can use following benchmarks to see if you want to use hadoop or CSP provided Storage:
         - Performance of data reading, writing, quering.
         - Data Consistency
         - Effort of using